 For a short time after surgery, patients may experience puffiness, nose ache or a dull headache, some swelling and bruising, bleeding or stuffiness.
 Most patients feel like themselves within two days and return to work in about a week.
 Dr. Trussler does place a nasal splint on the nose and silicone splints in the nose in the surgery.
 All splints and stitches are removed in one week.
 Normal activity can be resumed in 3 weeks.

-The results of rhinoplasty become gradually apparent as the days pass after surgery and swelling recedes.
+The results of rhinoplasty become gradually apparent as the days pass after surgery and swelling recede.
 Swelling may reappear from time to time in the first year after the procedure.
 It is typically more noticeable in the morning and fades during the day.

 Contact lenses can be worn immediately, but glasses may need to be taped to your forehead or propped on your cheeks for up to seven weeks to avoid pressure on the nose and nasal bones.

 Patients with realistic goals for rhinoplasty are generally very happy with the new shape of their nose and this can be appreciated almost immediately.
-The exact results depend on the patient’s nasal bone and cartilage structure, facial shape, skin thickness and age.
+The exact results depend on the patient’s nasal bone and cartilage structure, facial shape, skin thickness, and age.

 What is rhinoplasty surgery?

-Rhinoplasty surgery or “nose job” is very common surgical procedure to help improve the form and/or function of the nose.
+Rhinoplasty surgery or “nose job” is a very common surgical procedure to help improve the form and/or function of the nose.
 There are two main techniques of rhinoplasty: open rhinoplasty and closed rhinoplasty.
 The choice of technique varies with the goal of the operation and surgeon preference.
-There are many components to rhinoplasty surgery including nasal bone reduction, cartilage shaping and nasal airway procedures.
+There are many components to rhinoplasty surgery including nasal bone reduction, cartilage shaping, and nasal airway procedures.